-RISE Clinical Trial: Slowing the Progression of T2D
+RISE Clinical Trial: Slowing the Progression of Type 2 Diabetes

-The RISE Clinical trial revealed surprising results about the progression of Type 2 diabetes, particularly beta-cell function, in adults compared to the youth.
+The RISE Clinical trial revealed surprising results about the progression of type 2 diabetes (T2D), particularly beta-cell function, in adults compared to the youth.
 This is a summary of the results which were presented at the American Diabetes Association’s 79th Scientific Sessions in San Francisco.
 For our breaking news coverage of the conference, click here.

 Name of Study: Restoring Insulin Secretion (RISE) presented results for Adult Medication Study.